 Repeat capillary blood glucose after 10-15 minutes; if the patient is still hypoglycaemic then the above can be repeated (probably up to 1-3 times).

 If hypoglycaemia causes unconsciousness, or the patient is unco-operative

-- 25 ml of 50% glucose concentration is viscous, making it more irritant and more difficult to administer, and is rarely used now.
+- 25 ml of 50% glucose concentration is viscous, making it more irritant and more difficult to administer intravenously.
+It is rarely used now.

 Once the patient regains consciousness, oral glucose should be administered, as above.

 If the patient is at home, or intravenous (IV) access cannot be rapidly established

 - Glucagon 1 mg should be given by intramuscular (IM), or subcutaneous (SC) injection.

 - This dose is used in insulin-induced hypoglycaemia (by SC, IM, or IV injection), in adults and in children over 8 years (or body weight over 25 kg).
 NB: 1 unit of glucagon = 1 mg of glucagon.

 Glucagon can have variable absorption, as it is given SC or IM.
 It has a relatively slow onset of action and relies on glycogen stores.
 Therefore, it may not be effective in cachectic patients, those with liver disease, and in young children.
 It is contra-indicated in insulinoma and phaeochromocytoma.
 It also causes more insulin to be released and creates the potential for secondary rebound hypoglycaemia.

 Once the patient is more alert, longer-acting carbohydrate should be given - eg, toast, a normal meal.
 For inpatients, an infusion of 10% glucose may need to be considered - eg, 100 mL/hour.
 If the patient received glucagon then a larger portion of the longer-acting carbohydrate is needed.
 Also, they may need their regular insulin if it is due - although the dose may need to be reviewed.